Boardroom: Cultivating a Positive Board Culture

 John E. Creeden

 John E. Creeden is author of NAIS’s Board Chair Handbook from which this article has been adapted.
-He has been the head of three independent schools and served as the chair of the NAIS Board of Trustees.
+He has been the head of three independent schools.